 Fast, free, and good enough to get you by

-The most important section to update is your bio.
+Take some extra time to make your "About" section stand out.
 You can add whatever you like in this space, whether it’s services you offer, personal info, or both.
 Add whatever you think is appropriate.

-The final section you should complete is Social Links.
-If you’re on Facebook, LinkedIn, Twitter or other networks, add links to those here.
+At the bottom of each page, you'll notice the social media links.
+If you’re on Facebook, LinkedIn, Twitter or other networks, add links to those there.